A Guide for Catholic Easter Gifts 2021

 For people for whom the great joy of Easter is the resurrection of Christ — not the imagined arrival of an oversized Bunny — I understand the impulse to avoid any connection between the greatest Christian feast day and modern-day capitalism.
 Foregoing the baskets makes sense to me.

-And while we all theoretically should feel that joy, anticipation, excitement and gladness as we contemplate the new life that Easter brings, concepts like death, resurrection and salvation are a lot for children to wrap their minds around.
+And while we all theoretically should feel that joy, anticipation, excitement, and gladness as we contemplate the new life that Easter brings, concepts like death, resurrection, and salvation are a lot for children to wrap their minds around.
 They’re hard for me to wrap my mind around!
 (There’s a reason why our tradition uses the term mystery when discussing these great matters of faith).

 So, we give Easter baskets, and we do it with this message: Jesus is risen!
 Let us join in the celebration!

-It’s natural for me to think of my children, nieces, nephews and friends when I’m organizing gifts for a special day.
-But this year I am expanding my circle of gift recipients to include a few elderly parishioners at my parish who have a special spot in my heart right now.
+It’s natural for me to think of my children, nieces, nephews, and friends when I’m organizing ideas for Easter presents.
+But this year, I am expanding my circle of Easter gift recipients to include a few elderly Catholic parishioners at my parish who have a special spot in my heart right now.
 The pandemic has been hard on everyone for a myriad of reasons, but it has been especially hard on folks who live alone and who have health concerns.